Azure-Samples/ms-identity-javascript-angular-tutorial/3-Authorization-II/1-call-api/README-incremental.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `API\TodoListAPI\appsettings.json` file.
-1. Find the key `Enter the domain of your Azure AD tenant, e.g. 'contoso.onmicrosoft.com'` and replace the existing value with your Azure AD tenant name.
+1. Find the key `Enter the domain of your Microsoft Entra tenant, e.g. 'contoso.onmicrosoft.com'` and replace the existing value with your Microsoft Entra tenant name.
-1. Find the key `Enter the Client ID (aka 'Application ID')` and replace the existing value with the application ID (clientId) of `msal-dotnet-api` app copied from the Azure portal.
+1. Find the key `Enter the Client ID (aka 'Application ID')` and replace the existing value with the application ID (clientId) of `msal-dotnet-api` app copied from the Microsoft admin center.
-1. Find the key `Enter the tenant ID` and replace the existing value with your Azure AD tenant ID.
+1. Find the key `Enter the tenant ID` and replace the existing value with your Microsoft Entra tenant ID.

 #### Update the client app's registration (msal-angular-spa)

-1. Navigate to the [Azure portal](https://portal.azure.com) and select the **Azure AD** service.
+1. Navigate to the [Microsoft admin center](https://portal.azure.com) and select the **Microsoft Entra ID** service.
 1. Select the **App Registrations** blade on the left, then find and select the application that you have registered in the previous tutorial (`msal-angular-spa`).
 1. In the app's registration screen, select the **API permissions** blade in the left to open the page where we add access to the APIs that your application needs.
     1. Select the **Add a permission** button and then,